I’ve been trying to spend a little more time on Quora lately. Don’t know Quora?

 Michael Nurse says:

-in the end, you get what you measure.
+In the end, you get what you measure.
 Moreover, you get what you reward.
 You need to do a great job of communicating your company’s goals, then reinforce that by measuring each employee’s contribution to meeting those goals and then reinforce that even more by basing your rewards system on contribution to those goals.

 If you do that, not only will you have a naturally formed performance based culture, but each employee’s performance goals will be fully understood across the company and will be directly tied to the company’s largest, most important goals.